Proud to be a member of the

 Key Stage 3

 All students study Geography at Key Stage 3, enabling them to investigate a variety of aspects of physical and human geography.
-Students explore areas as varied as Settlement, Crime, Coasts, Earthquakes and Volcanoes, Brazil, Ecosystems, Tourism, Energy, Africa, Weather and Climate, India and two independent fieldwork studies.
+The pupils will follow the Progress in Geography programme of study.

 Key Stage 4